Skip to content

 Ellington did not cause any of this.
 He entered the race before the endorsement campaign materialized, running for an open seat on straightforward conservative credentials.
 But the Trump endorsement transformed the race's meaning.
 What would have been a routine open-seat primary in southwestern Indiana became the sixth front in a presidential intervention into state legislative politics.

-For voters in SD-39, the practical choice is among three conservatives with different patronage networks: Ellington carries the Trump brand and the Oval Office visit.
-Risk carries the Beckwith connection and statehouse experience.
-Bouchie carries a law practice and a coal-energy platform.
+For Republican voters in SD-39, the practical choice is among three conservatives with different patronage networks and different theories of what matters.
+Ellington carries the Trump brand, the Oval Office visit, and the hard-won resilience of a man who lost two primaries and kept running.
+Risk carries the Beckwith connection, the statehouse experience, the Indiana Chamber endorsement, and a resume that stretches from congressional staff to small business ownership.
+Bouchie carries a law practice, deep Knox County roots, and a coal-energy platform calibrated to the district's economic geography.
 All three would vote conservatively in the Indiana Senate.

-What distinguishes the race is not ideology but alignment -- and whether a presidential endorsement, deployed in a state senate race where there is no incumbent to unseat, functions as decisive kingmaking or merely as one more data point in a rural primary where most voters know the candidates personally.
+What distinguishes the Republican primary is not ideology but alignment -- and whether a presidential endorsement, deployed in a state senate race where there is no incumbent to unseat, functions as decisive kingmaking or merely as one more data point in a rural primary where most voters know the candidates personally.
+The Indiana Chamber of Commerce backing Risk while Trump backs Ellington creates the rare spectacle of two conservative credentialing systems pointing at different people for the same seat.
 SD-39 is where the redistricting revenge campaign reveals what it becomes when there is no one left to punish: a patronage operation, selecting allies for seats where dissent used to live.

 Sources